 • Should I insure my packages?
 Most definitely “yes” to that question.
 Always make the small investment to insure your packages.
 Damage and loss are the realities of shipping, and it’s always better to be safe than sorry.

 • How reliable is the company I am considering?
 Do not simply take their word for it.
+Do your homework and find customer testimonials or reviews before deciding who will ship your goods.
+A long history of delivery problems is a warning flag not to be ignored.

 • How safe is ocean freight shipping?
 There are no 100% sure things in the world, and accidents do happen on the open ocean.
 Ships encounter problems, storms can be sudden, and there is the potential for loss of cargo.
 Statistically, however, ships are a safe mode of cargo transport.